Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of North Beach had a median taxpayer income of $64,276 and an average income of $101,886 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This places it in the top percentile nationally compared to Greater Perth's median income of $60,748 and average income of $80,248.
-By September 2025, current estimates based on a 9.62% Wage Price Index growth would be approximately $70,459 (median) and $111,687 (average).
-The 2021 Census data shows that household, family, and personal incomes in North Beach rank between the 74th and 80th percentiles nationally.
-Income distribution indicates that 24.4% of residents (987 people) fall into the $4000+ bracket, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 32.0%.
-Economic strength is evident as 37.2% of households achieve high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 13.6% of income, with residents ranking in the 76th percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+The suburb of North Beach had a median taxpayer income of $64,276 and an average income of $101,886 in financial year 2023.
+This was among the top percentile nationally, compared to Greater Perth's median income of $60,748 and average income of $80,248.
+By September 2025, with a 9.62% increase based on Wage Price Index growth, estimated incomes would be approximately $70,459 (median) and $111,687 (average).
+According to the 2021 Census, household, family, and personal incomes in North Beach ranked highly nationally, between the 74th and 80th percentiles.
+The income distribution showed that the $4000+ bracket dominated with 24.4% of residents.
+This contrasted with the broader area where the $1,500 - 2,999 bracket led at 32.0%.
+Economic strength was evident with 37.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounted for 13.6% of income, and residents ranked within the 76th percentile for disposable income.
+The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income